jacobhilton/deep_learning_curriculum/7-Alignment.md

 Read the first 49 pages of the ELK report (up until "Why we're excited about tackling worst-case ELK").
 Try to come up with a proposal of your own that handles all of the counterexamples in the report.

 - For guidance on what counts as a valid proposal, see [this post](https://www.alignmentforum.org/posts/QEYWkRoCn4fZxXQAY/prizes-for-elk-proposals).
 You should try to come up with a proposal that would have been a valid competition entry.
-- Hint: base your solution on one of the following ideas:
+- Hint: base your proposal on one of the following ideas:
     - Train a reporter that is useful to an auxiliary AI
     - Require the reporter to be continuous
     - Penalize depending on too many parts of the predictor
     - Compress the predictor's state so it can't tell what a human would believe
-- Your solution will almost certainly have a counterexample of its own.
-Make your solution precise enough that you can give a fairly specific counterexample.
+- Your proposal will almost certainly have a counterexample of its own.
+Make your proposal precise enough that you can give a fairly specific counterexample.
-- Once you're finished, compare your solution with the ones given in [this post](https://www.alignmentforum.org/posts/zjMKpSB2Xccn9qi5t/elk-prize-results).
+- Once you're finished, compare your proposal with the ones given in [this post](https://www.alignmentforum.org/posts/zjMKpSB2Xccn9qi5t/elk-prize-results).